This area of the Florida Panhandle is known as the Emerald Coast.

 Almost all of them are in the heart of Destin and have beautiful views.

 There also many Destin vacation rentals just east of town in Miramar Beach.

 Water activities are prominent in Destin, with charters available for pontoon boats, snorkeling trips, deep sea fishing, and sailing.

 You can go on dolphin watching tours, sunset cruises, and just about any other water adventure you can imagine such as parasailing.
 Dolphin cruises are fun for the entire family.

 The Destin History & Fishing Museum has photos and other displays explaining the heritage and history of Destin.

 HarborWalk Village at the foot of the Destin bridge has numerous restaurants, festivals, shows, concerts, and even ziplines - all with a great view of the Gulf.

 Destin Commons is an outdoor shopping center with more than 95 shops, stores, and restaurants.
 There is even an underwater themed bowling alley.

 Sandestin is a huge 2,400 acre resort about 8 miles east of Destin.
 It comprises golf courses, beautiful beaches, many hotels and restaurants.

-Other places that are worth a visit in Destin include Henderson Beach State Park, the Destin Harbor Boardwalk, and Crystal Sands Beach.
+Other places that are worth a visit in Destin include Henderson Beach State Park and its nature trail; the Destin Harbor Boardwalk, and Crystal Sands Beach.